Sendouc/sendou.ink/README.md

 │   ├── hooks/ -- React hooks
 │   ├── models/ -- Calls to database
 │   ├── routes/ -- Routes see: https://remix.run/docs/en/v1/guides/routing
-│   │   └── api/ -- API routes that don't belong to any one page / situations when one route has many APIs │   ├── services/ -- Functions that loaders etc. call that typically work with multiple models │   ├── styles/ -- All .css files of the project for styling │   ├── utils/ -- Random helper functions used in many places
+│   ├── services/ -- Functions that loaders etc. call that typically work with multiple models │   ├── styles/ -- All .css files of the project for styling │   ├── utils/ -- Random helper functions used in many places